oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 - Click the triangular arrow next to the header on the expanded bar.

 .. image:: ../img/navigation/sidebar/sb_expand_view.png
+   :alt: See the widget content by clicking the icon on a minimized bar

 To fold the widget, click the triangular arrow again.